Climate-based zucchini planting guide for Edmonton, Alberta

 Typical days to maturity 50–55

-Edmonton usually gets into zucchini planting season slightly later than many other Alberta locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Edmonton usually gets into the planting season for zucchini slightly later than many other Alberta locations.

 Can Zucchini Mature in Edmonton?